Automated data collection and processing of personal data

 Cookies we use are not: a virus, a trojan, a worm, spam, malware or a program meant for spying.
 They do not open pop-ups.

 What data is stored in cookies?

 Cookies do not, in general, store sensitive data like credit card numbers, photos or images or other personal details.
-They store technocal data, statistics, settings you’ve made to your user account or the site’s user interface, content viewing habits and times etc.
+They store technical data, statistics, settings you have made to your user account or the site’s user interface, content viewing habits and times etc.

 The cookies are not related to a person, but to the browser a person uses.
-This is clarified by the fact that if a user, for example, uses Chrome to browser the webshop and adds something to the basket (this uses a Cookie so the cart can work; this is the working method of nearly all webshop cart applications on the internet), and then the user switches to Firefox, the cart will not show anything.
-This is because the cookies relate solely to the browser being used, not the computer, the user or the device.
+This is clarified by the fact that if a user, for example, uses Chrome to browse the web shop and adds something to the basket (this uses a Cookie so the cart can work; this is the working method of nearly all web shop cart applications on the internet), and then the user switches to Firefox, the cart will not show anything.
+This is because the cookies relate solely to the browser being used, not the computer, the user, or the device.

 What kinds of cookies are there?

 Technical: (often called “required” cookies) These cookies store data such as shopping basket contents or how many products or blog articles the user wants to see per page etc.

 Analytic cookies: These cookies enable data analysis for several online tools such as Google Analytics or the analytics part of Facebook Pixel.
 This information includes such things as page navigation within the page, viewed blog articles or products, how far down has certain pages of the site been scrolled down before going back up etc.

 Tracking / marketing cookies: These cookies enable product placement to the user’s other services such as Facebook and other sites the user engages with; a common example would be an ad that shows up in different sites on the internet after viewing a certain product.